infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 PS: If more than 3 are not available for an enquiry, then a teacher/counsellor can be asked to join

 ## Children's Committees:

+- Highlight [page 8]: Child Participation means that children can discuss and co-decide on all matters that affect them, like family, school, community matters, government policies, legal policies.
+- Person-in-charge of every institution for children shall facilitate the setting up of children’s committees for different age groups of children, that is in the age group of 6 to 10 years, 11 to 15 years and 16 to 18 years and these children’s committees shall be constituted solely by children.